It’s a staggering amount—and proof that hiring developers from abroad is increasingly becoming the norm in the software industry.

 Nearshoring ensures sufficient schedule overlap to make collaboration easy.
 Chances are, there are also minimal language and cultural barriers that could hinder collaboration.

-Why you should consider development team augmentation
+Why you should consider software development team augmentation

 With outsourcing work to a dedicated development team being the popular route nowadays, why should you even consider team augmentation?
 Here are some strong arguments.